Not getting faster even though you train hard? Learn what most speed programs miss—and what actually helps you improve.

 Are resistance bands or weights better for speed?
 The answer isn’t one or the other.
 Learn how each method develops a different part of performance—and why combining strength with coordination-based training is the key to running faster.

-Learn why some speed training methods work better by improving coordination, timing, and how your muscles respond during movement.
+Learn why some speed training methods work better by improving timing between steps, aggressive movement support, and how the sprint movement responds under rising force demands.

-Discover how resistance bands improve speed by enhancing coordination, timing, and movement alongside traditional weight training.
+Discover how resistance bands improve speed by increasing timing pressure, movement instability, and aggressive movement support demands beyond traditional weight training.

 ⚡ Dropped 100m hurdle time by over a full second after age 50